emmiegit/chess/README.md

   </a>
 </p>

 Chess engine wrapper utility created for fun.
-Intended for use with xboard; utilizes the [Chess Engine Communication Protocol](https://home.hccnet.nl/h.g.muller/engine-intf.html).
+Intended for use with xboard; utilizes the [Universal Chess Interface](https://en.wikipedia.org/wiki/Universal_Chess_Interface).

 ## Requirements